 Are there high racial tensions on the islands?

-Is there a long distance toll between the islands within the
+What is long distance tolls like between U.S.V.I and mainland?
+Is there a long distance toll between the islands within the Virgin Islands?

-10 cents to 25 cents per minute.
+Depending on long distance service provider it can average between 10 cents to 25 cents per minute.
 Some cellular phone plans include free long distance to the mainland.

 Calls between islands within the US Virgin Islands are toll free, they are considered local calls.